CZ-NIC/pyoidc/doc/howto/rp.rst

 Also even if you initiate one Client instance per OP you probably won't do it per user so you have to keep the state and nonce variables that belongs to an user together and separate from other users.

-Most probable the response to this request will be a redirect to some other URL where the authentication is performed.

 Eventually a response is sent to the URL given as the redirect_uri.